Rory-Mac/personal-website/_posts/2023-11-16-Knowledge-and-Ideology.markdown

 redrawn across history.
 With this, we arrive at our first heuristic: the natural world's geopolitical overlay, comprised of amoeboid like nation-states<sup>[6][7]</sup> that rise and fall, spread and recede, fragment and combine.</p>
 <h4>Geographical influence on modern civilisation</h4>
-<p>Despite the sophistication of today's technology, the geographical features underlying the territory of a state plays a signficant role
+<p>Despite the sophistication of modern technology, the geographical features of a state still contribute greatly to its strategic mindset
-in the strategic mindset of that state.
-Let's go through a set of examples in the modern world, starting with Russia.</p>
+and it operational capabilities.
+Consider that natural events such as sandstorms and heavy rain can render constellations of surveillance satellites of the world's greatest powers as useless.
+Let us look to a number of examples of the influence geography holds over modern states, starting with Russia.</p>
 <p>Russia is the largest country in the world, spanning eleven time zones from Western Europe to Northern Asia.
 Siberia, the largest region
 of Russia, encompasses most of Northern Asia and comprises approximately three quarters of Russian territory but only one quarter of its population.
 The Ural Mountains separate Siberia from the rest of Russia, which is instead seated atop the Great European Plain, a biome